SoulFire v2 is out now!

 auto-reconnectAutomatically reconnects bots when they time out or are kickedAlexProgrammerDEGPL-3.0

-auto-registerAutomatically registers bots AuthMe serversAlexProgrammerDEGPL-3.0
+auto-registerAutomatically registers bots on AuthMe serversAlexProgrammerDEGPL-3.0

 auto-respawnAutomatically respawns after deathAlexProgrammerDEGPL-3.0